academictorrents/academictorrents-docs/docs/bittorrent.md

 In BitTorrent, a "tracker" is a server that keeps track of the location of all the pieces of a file and the peers that are currently sharing them.
 When a user wants to download a file, they connect to the tracker, which provides them with a list of peers that have the file.
 The user then connects to these peers and begins downloading the pieces of the file.
 The requesting user is added to the tracker and will be shared on subsequent requests.

-The tracker plays a crucial role in the BitTorrent network, as it is responsible for coordinating the distribution of files among the peers.
-It does this by maintaining a list of all the peers that are currently sharing a file and what percent of the file they have.
-Peers connect with each other to determine what pieces they have.
+The tracker plays a crucial role in the BitTorrent network by coordinating the distribution of files among peers.
+It maintains a list of peers sharing a file and the percentage of the file they have.
+Peers connect with each other to determine which pieces they have.

-In recent years, some clients have adopted a technique known as "trackerless" or "DHT" (Distributed Hash Table) which eliminates the need for a central tracker and relies on a distributed system of nodes to keep track of the peers and files, this makes the network more resilient.
+In recent years, some clients have adopted a technique known as "trackerless" or "DHT" (Distributed Hash Table).
+This technique eliminates the need for a central tracker and relies on a distributed system of nodes to keep track of peers and files, making the network more resilient.